-I have opened pre-sale orders to sell my new deck of cards, The American Game.
+I have opened orders to sell my new deck of cards, The American Game.
 I have changed the cards several times and I am on 4 different redesigns for the entire deck.
 The deck officially will be released on Thanksgiving, which is when all pre-sale orders will ship.
 Thank you so much for supporting my artwork and designs, I will have the entire deck on my portfolio soon with watermarks.

 I recently finished remodeling my +650 sq. ft. bungalow with a new style I created called “Zen Deco”, which combines the art deco style of 1920s &30s with a Zen Shinto shrine aesthetic.
 These are a few preparation drawings and floor plans I drew during the project.